-Our blog project is the outcome of two workshops held in 2018 at Lancaster University and at Erfurt (Max Weber Centre for Advanced Cultural and Social Studies) devoted to agency and technosphere.
+This blog was inspired by two workshops held in 2018 at Lancaster University and at Erfurt (Max Weber Centre for Advanced Cultural and Social Studies) devoted to agency and technosphere.
 The blog is managed by Carsten Herrmann-Pillath, Max Weber Centre, who is also a lead contributor, and is supported by a team of regular contributors: James Dyke, Andrew Jarvis, Axel Kleidon and Bron Szerszynski.

-Some of us think that this is wrong: The economy should be approached as a subsystem of the technosphere.
+I think that this is wrong: The economy should be approached as a subsystem of the technosphere.
 Why?
-We envision the technosphere as a new emergent level of evolution, to quote Hayek’s famous dictum, ‘by human action, but not by human design’.
+I envision the technosphere as a new emergent level of evolution, to quote Hayek’s famous dictum, ‘by human action, but not by human design’.
 The concept of the technosphere is a defining element of the ‘Anthropocene’, but at a closer look introduces a tension: The ‘Anthropocene’ is conceived as the ‘human age’, thus possibly suggesting that we humans are in the drivers’ seat from now on.
-But some of us envision the technosphere as evolving partly autonomously from our design and control, obeying its own laws.
+But we envision the technosphere as evolving partly autonomously from our design and control, obeying its own laws.
 The ‘Anthropocene’ might be better called as ‘technocene’, as some have suggested.

 This is the point where agency comes into play.
 The relationship between technosphere and human agency is complex.
 On the one hand, the technosphere enables and leverages human agency.
 On the other hand, perhaps partly because of that, the technosphere also channels and constrains our agency.
 Even more so, our perception of agency may hide the fact that our actions fulfil functions in the larger context of the technosphere which we are not aware of.